ionic-team/ionic-site/content/docs/intro/tutorial/index.md

 - `sidemenu`: a layout with a swipable menu on the side
 - `blank`: a bare starter with a single page
 - `super`: starter project with over 14 ready to use page designs
+- `aws` :  a pre-configured AWS Mobile Hub project set up to use Amazon DynamoDB, S3, Pinpoint, and Cognito
 - `tutorial`: a guided starter project

 If you don't specify a template by running `ionic start MyIonicProject`, the [tabs template](https://github.com/driftyco/ionic2-starter-tabs) will be used.